Overview: What Is AS2 Protocol?

 There are several benefits when you exchange business documents in this manner.
 You can:

-1. Speed up and automate business processes;
+- Speed up and automate business processes

-5. Simplify storage of pertinent information;
+- Simplify storage of pertinent information

 See that orange bi-directional arrow in the figure above, the one connecting those two companies?
 AS2 plays a crucial role in that area.
 Let's talk about it now.

-In EDI jargon, two parties who exchange information using EDI are called trading partners.
+In EDI terminology, two parties who exchange information using EDI are called trading partners.
 Obviously, geographically separated trading partners must share a common method for transmitting/receiving messages over a WAN.
 The traditional way of exchanging EDI messages is through what is known as a Value-Added Network or VAN.

-VANs are third-parties who operate like post offices, i.e., they receive EDI messages from a sending trading partner and forward it to the intended recipient.
+VANs are third-parties that operate like post offices, i.e., they receive EDI messages from a sending trading partner and forward it to the intended recipient.
 Trading partners must subscribe to the same VAN (or at least to VANs that are interconnected) in order to successfully engage in EDI.

-Today, however, more and more organizations are avoiding VANs and are instead exchanging their EDI messages over the Internet through commonly-used protocols.
+Today, however, more and more organizations are avoiding VANs and are instead exchanging their EDI messages over the Internet through commonly used protocols.
 This option is more affordable to small trading partners who have limited budgets.
 And because most organizations are already connected to the Internet, this method also allows businesses to quickly onboard new trading partners.

 Of course, there's one major problem when you send data over the Internet.
 Your data will be exposed to numerous threats.
 So if the EDI messages you send contain sensitive or confidential information, they have to be secured.
 AS2 can provide the needed security.